Frequently asked questions

 Do you offer half days?
 Do you also offer extended hours in addition to the Dillon Center programs?

 Yes.
 We offer several enjoyable afterschool programs, as well as extended care until 5pm.
-Click here to see the full listing, or contact us for more information.
+Contact us for more information.
 We also offer a limited number of half day seats (8:30-12:00) to new students only.

 How do you handle separation?